msupply-foundation/conforma-web-app/docs/internal/admin/Localisation.md

 ### Localisations directory

- Contains one languages configuration file `languages.json` and each language folders each containing one file `strings.json` with a map of strings (key) and localised text.
+Contains one overall languages configuration file `languages.json` and separate folders for each language containing one `strings.json` file which consists of a map of strings (keys) and localised text.

 The configuration file is easy to follow, and relates to the other language folder in the same directory:
  ```
  [
   {